claudiajs/claudia-api-builder/docs/api.md

 For a more detailed example, see the [Web API Example project](https://github.com/claudiajs/example-projects/tree/master/web-api).

+You can also create a generic handler for any method on a path, using `.any`.
+See the [Web API Generic Handlers Project](https://github.com/claudiajs/example-projects/tree/master/web-api-generic-handlers) for an example.

 ## The Request Object

 Claudia will automatically bundle all the parameters and pass it to your handler, so you do not have to define request and response models.
 The `request` object passed to your handler contains the following properties: